JohayerChowdury/Spellmanager-johayer/README.md

 websites (please include a description of discussions with the TA or the instructor):

+Campuswire posts helped build ideas including how to pass hidden parameters in forms.

+Throughout my comments, I've added URLs to sites that helped understand how to use Ruby syntax to write helpful code.

 Record of Giving Assistance to Others
 -------------------------------------